Marketing Psychographics- Talking About My Generation

 If your website or brand is not up to sync with the latest social media trends and platforms, you are less likely to interest a millennial.
 Millennials tend to be the least patient generation.
 They want their information quick.

 Constantly bombarded with information, millennials are in a world with limitless options.
 They like a good sale, and will most likely compare prices in order to get the most bang for their buck.
 Millennials appreciate when someone is passionate or feels strongly about a topic.
 Whatever you are pushing, be confident, and be bold.
-Yes, millennials can come across as impatent and self-absorbed, but they bring great ideas and their “go-getter” motives to the workforce.

-The main difference between Millennials and Generation Zers is that Gen Z did not exist before smart phones and the mobile world existed.
+The main difference between Millennials and Generation Z is that Gen Z did not exist before smart phones and the mobile world existed.
 Generation Z is and will be highly educated due to abundant resources.
 As the world continues to change, each generation will bring a greater pool of diversity than the next.
 That makes Generation Z the most unique and diverse yet.

 Marketing to Generation Z